Palmer Bikeway

 The Palmer Bikeway is a system of trails in Palmer Township, Pennsylvania.
 These include a towpath adjacent to the Lehigh River, along with extensions that go up through residential areas of the township.

-The bikeway is connected to other trails which extend into the cities of Easton and Bethlehem, and goes through a corner of Wilson Borough.
-The northern portion of the trail, which extends from Penn Pump Park to Tatamy Borough parallel to the Bushkill Creek, will eventually be linked to the rest of the Bikeway via an unbuilt section between Northwood Avenue (at Penn Pump Park) and Bushkill Park Drive (just northeast of Bushkill Park).
-Once an undeveloped portion of trail between Tatamy and Stockertown Borough is completed, the Palmer Bikeway will connect with the Plainfield Township Trail, creating a regional trail system.
+The bikeway is connected to other trails which extend into the cities of Easton and Bethlehem, and proceeds through a corner of Wilson.
+The northern portion of the trail, which extends from Penn Pump Park to Tatamy Borough parallel to the Bushkill Creek, will eventually be linked to the rest of the Bikeway via an unbuilt section between Northwood Avenue at Penn Pump Park and Bushkill Park Drive just northeast of Bushkill Park.

+Once an undeveloped portion of trail between Tatamy and Stockertown is completed, the Palmer Bikeway will connect with the Plainfield Township Trail, creating a regional trail system.

 Historical development

 Initial construction

 The original idea for the Palmer Bikeway first came about in the late 1970s as a result of a United States Department of the Interior program to create walking and bicycle trails from many abandoned rail lines across the nation.
 Under the leadership of officials from Palmer and Bethlehem Townships the project received a grant of $480,400, the second largest grant under the program.